gocondor/gocondor/README.md

 ## [Under Deveopment]

 ### What's is Gincoat?
-Gincoat is a golang framework based on Gin framework with a style similar to Laravel's style for developing modern apis. it has an `MVC` like routing style, middlewares, database, authentication with jwt and more.
+Gincoat is a golang framework based on Gin framework with a style similar to Laravel's style, made for developing modern apis. it has an `MVC` like architecture.

+### Features
+- Router
+- Middlewares
+- JWT tokens
+- ORM
+- TLS
+- Package Integrator

-### The architecture
+### Architecture
-the architecture is similar to MVC architecture, there is a `routes.go` file where you can defne all your routes and their `handlers`, a handler crosponds to controller action in `MVC` the execusion jouerny looks like this:
+the architecture is similar to MVC architecture, there is a `routes.go` file where you can define all your routes and their `handlers`, a handler crosponds to controller action in `MVC` the request jouerny looks like this:

 `request -> routing -> middleware -> handler -> json response`

-### The folder structure
+### Folder structure
-here is the directory structure of `Gincoat`
 ```bash
 ├── gincoat
 │   ├── config/ ---------------> app configuration